guzba/supersnappy/README.md

 Supersnappy is a pure Nim implementation of [Google's Snappy](https://github.com/google/snappy) compression algorithm.
 The goal of this library is to be small, straightforward, dependency-free and highly performant.

-Supersnappy works well using Nim's relatively new `--gc:arc` and `--gc:orc` as well as the standard garbage collector.
+Supersnappy works well using Nim's relatively new `--gc:arc` and `--gc:orc` as well as the default garbage collector.
 This library also works using both `nim c` and `nim cpp`, in addition to `--cc:vcc` on Windows.

 ### Performance